RMpolski/nplab_drivers/README.md

 You also will need, for the Dynacool PPMS system, to use the command "conda install pywin32" while in the qcodes environment to have the right packages for the driver QD.py.

-The intent is to make a Keithley 6221-2182a combined instrument (and possibly experiment with separating the instruments for a QCoDeS-driven sweep) for doing low-noise, low-voltage delta voltage and differential resistance sweeps.
-The Dynacool PPMS driver "QD.py" works now too.
-The other instrument that works right now is the OpenDACs DAC_ADC (based on http://opendacs.com/), and the driver for the Seekat (on Arduino Uno) is coming soon.
-The OpenDACs drivers also require "conda install pyserial", since they use a serial connection to Arduinos.
+The current working drivers are:
+Keithley_6221 (except for the delta_IV_sweep_get command and displaying error messages) Keithley_2182a
+QD (for a Quantum Design Dynacool PPMS system)
+DAC_AC (from openDacs http://opendacs.com/)
+Seekat (also from openDacs)

+Also a little package with simple commands in case anyone wants to be more time-conscious with the experiments.
+It has gettable time parameters that output floats and methods of changing these floats into date/time strings or python datetime objects (accurate to milliseconds): time_params

+Note: QD requires "conda install pywin32" since it connects through the MultiVu program on windows (and therefore would need some help to work on a Mac), and the OpenDACs drivers require "conda install pyserial", since they use a serial connection to Arduinos (but they also work on Macs).
+Find the GPIB addresses for the Keithleys in the NI MAX software, and find the Arduino addresses through the Arduino program (on Mac it will look like /dev/cu.*******, and on Windows a mores simple 'COM3' or with some other number).
+QD only requires the MultiVu software and no address.

 ## Directions for setup:
 Install Anaconda form https://www.anaconda.com/download/